Respiratory Therapy Program in Aurora, CO

 Prior to moving to Colorado, Jackie taught Health Education to both High School and Middle School students in Dallas, Texas.
 She has served on the Colorado Society for Respiratory Care board as Secretary.

 Jackie earned her Associate degree in Respiratory Therapy from PIMA Medical Institute, holds a Bachelor Degree and teaching certification in Health Education from the University of Wisconsin- La Crosse and is currently working on her Master’s in Educational Leadership from Regis University in Denver, Colorado.

-Jackie believes that Pickens Technical College is a great opportunity for both educators and students to specialize in an area of their interests and expertise.
-The students in Respiratory Therapy earn their AAS in Respiratory Therapy from Community College of Aurora and even have the opportunity to continue their education at Metro State University.
+Jackie feels that Pickens Technical College is a great opportunity for both educators and students to specialize in an area of their interests and expertise.
+The students in Respiratory Therapy earn their AAS in Respiratory Therapy from Community College of Aurora and even have the opportunity to continue their education at Metro State University or Pueblo Community College.